nikolaypavlov/PeerAssessments3/Readme.md

 * Descriptive activity names was added.

-* Extracted features related to mean and standard deviation.
+* Extracted features related to mean and standard deviation (saved in data/dataset.csv)

-* An average of each variable for each activity and subject extracted to separate dataset.
+* An average of each variable for each activity and subject extracted to separate dataset (saved in data/subj_activity_mean.csv)